0xAX/go-algorithms/README.md

-go-alghoritms
+go-algorithms
 =============

-`go-alghoritms` - implemetation of different alghoritms and data structures with `golang`.
+`go-algorithms` - implemetation of different alghoritms and data structures with `golang`.

 usage
 -----